aki-vault/aki-vault/README.md

 Aki's Vault is a simpler version of the amazing Yopass frontend.
 This version does not support file uploads or custom decryption key.

+The sole purpose of Yopass is to minimize the amount of passwords floating around in ticket management systems, Slack messages and emails.
+The message is encrypted/decrypted locally in the browser and then sent to yopass without the decryption key which is only visible once during encryption, yopass then returns a one-time URL with specified expiry date.

 ![img](./public/preview.png)

 ## Getting Started